zanshilarod27/object-detection/README.md

     <img src="o2.JPG" alt="prediction2" width="500" height="250" />
 </p>

+ You will observe that in the figure above the person in the upper half of the frame is not predicted.
+There could be many reasons to this like darkness, small dataset etc. A detailed analysis of this will be uploaded as I am working to improve this model.

 **Good Luck!
 You will come across 100's of errors but do not give up :)**
 **You have Stackoverflow to your rescue**